-Bird Count India is a consortium of organizations and groups working together to increase our collective knowledge about bird distributions and populations.
+Bird Count India is an informal partnership of organizations and groups working together to increase our collective knowledge about bird distributions and populations.
 The consortium has a set of specific goals.

-We aim to document the distribution and abundance of Indian birds, from the finest scale (eg, within a city) to the largest (across the country).
+We aim to document the distributional range and the abundance of Indian birds, from the finest scale (eg, within a city) to the largest (across the country).

-Through the collection of information on birds across seasons and years, we hope to enable a better understanding of seasonal patterns of movement of birds, and to monitor changes in distribution and abundance of birds over long periods.
+Through collating observations on birds across seasons and years, we hope to enable a better understanding of seasonal patterns of movement and migration of birds, and to monitor changes in distribution and abundance of birds over long periods.

 We try and meet these goals by conducting periodic bird events and activities; by offering support and resources to birding groups conducting their own events; and by putting together useful information on bird monitoring.

 We coordinate the annual Great Backyard Bird Count in India, which provides a yearly snapshot of the distribution and abundance of birds around us.
+The accompanying Campus Bird Count is conducted by students in c.200 school, college and other campuses across the country every year.
 In addition, we coordinate the annual Endemic Bird Day in May each year.

 We also conduct a series of eBirding Challenges, to encourage birders to look for birds all through the year and to share their sightings on a public platform.

-We offer support to groups who wish to conduct their own birding events using the platform provided by eBird.
+We offer support to groups who wish to conduct their own birding events.
 Examples of events we have supported include the Pongal Bird Count, the Big Bird Day, and the Bangalore Bird Count.
 If your group is interested in conducting a bird listing or counting event, please get in touch!

 We offer advice and support to location/regional groups who may wish to conduct more detailed projects on the distribution and abundance of their birds, monitored over time.
-Depending on your requirements, we can help with designing the project (based on your needs), with suggesting data collection formats and storage, and with the analysis and display of results.
+Depending on your requirements, we can help with designing the project (based on your needs), with suggesting formats and storage for collecting observations, and with the analysis and display of results.
 Examples of projects we have supported in this way include the Mysore City Bird Atlas. and the Kerala Bird Atlas.

 We are working towards putting together a comprehensive set of resources for anyone interested in bird monitoring.
 This will include a description of the various kinds of monitoring projects that could be done, some suggestions for how to decide between them, and step-by-step guides for how to carry out a monitoring project.